A Digital Nomad in Spain looking at her laptop

 Either way, you’ll need to visit your local police station when you move to Spain.
 They’ll take fingerprints and issue your residence card (T.I.E. or Tarjeta de Identidad de Extranjero).

 Note: There are specific requirements for translation and certification of documentation.
-Check with your Spanish immigration lawyer to get this right the first time.
+Check with your Spanish immigration lawyer to ensure this is done correctly.

-You have 30 days to register your residency in Spain with the local municipality after you travel to Spain.
-This is the standard residency registration, and your immigration lawyer should be able to assist.
+After you travel to Spain, you have 30 days to register your residency in Spain with the local municipality.
+This is the standard Spanish residency registration, and your immigration lawyer should be able to assist.

 Tax Benefits for Digital Nomads and Remote Workers in Spain

-You won’t pay Spanish tax until you are a Spanish tax resident, usually when you live in Spain for 183 days.
+You won’t pay Spanish tax until you are a Spanish tax resident.
 However, the new law has a big tax break.
 You can opt to pay non-resident income tax rates (IRNR) instead of resident income tax rates (IRPF).
 That gives you a flat 24% tax rate (up to an income of €600,000) instead of the progressive rate that can reach 48%.
 These rates last for up to five years.
+These tax breaks add to Spain’s reputation as one of the best countries in Europe for remote workers.

 And you’re exempted from Spain’s Wealth Tax.

-This allowance is part of the Startup Law passed on the 23rd of December 2022, which aims to boost entrepreneurship in Spain.
+This allowance is part of the Startup Law passed on December 23rd, 2022, which aims to boost entrepreneurship in Spain.

 Spain Digital Nomad Visa vs. Spanish Non-Lucrative Visa